-The tax filing season is on and maximum companies must have issued Form 16/Form 16A to its employees/ consultants/ contractors for financial year 2014-15 (Assessment year 2015-16).
+The tax filing season is on and maximum companies must have issued Form 16/Form 16A to its employees/ consultants/ contractors for the financial year 2014-15 (the Assessment year 2015-16).
 Even if the form 16/ 16A has not been issued by the deductor, the tax deducted details can be verified by the deductee online in 26 AS available on the income tax website

-The income tax Department has issued new ITR forms which require comprehensive details of all bank accounts held by the taxpayer, details of all foreign trips and details of foreign assets/ foreign income that may be held by the taxpayer.
+The income tax department has issued new ITR forms which require comprehensive details of all bank accounts held by the taxpayer, details of all foreign trips and details of foreign assets/ foreign income that may be held by the taxpayer.
 However, the taxpayers have raised concerns on the complexity introduced in the returns and the process of return filing becoming cumbersome.
 The purpose of initially issuing SARAL/SAHAJ forms (simplicity in filing returns) itself was being defeated.
 This has forced the Department to withdraw the forms and to issue simplified forms requiring limited disclosures and making it easy for the taxpayers to file their returns themselves.
-Return filing process can be fragmented into simple steps ensuring checkpoints at each level to ensure error free return filing.
+The return filing process can be fragmented into simple steps ensuring checkpoints at each level to ensure error-free return filing.

 1. Selection of the form applicable

 The first step in the return filing process is the identification of the correct ITR form applicable to a taxpayer.
 We have tried to summarize the form selection in the table below:

 |Form Applicable||When can be used by||When cannot be used if/by|

 Individual having income from:

 Individual/ HUF whose income includes

 Individual whose income includes income from business/ profession.

 Partners in firms with income